liberland/docs/blockchain/white-paper.md

 ## Governance
 ### Referendum
 The Referendum is the primary decision-making process in Liberland's political system, allowing citizens to decide on Laws, Regulations, and other political motions.
 All Laws in Liberland must pass through the direct democracy of the Referendum to gain legal force.
-Citizens can also propose Referenda.
+Referenda run based on a system directly inherited from Polkadot, including their anti-populism measure: the number of votes required to pass a motion increases the fewer out of the total number of possible votes are actively engaged in the referendum.

+Citizens can propose Referenda and if they do, the Referenda will be subject to the anti-populism measure.
+Congress (see below) can also initiate referenda and if it does, the voting requirement will always be 50 percent plus one vote.
+This reflects the increased presumption of legitimacy, as the Congress is democratically elected, and the presumption of Congress competence.

 ### Congress
 Congress serves as the representative body in Liberland, responsible for proposing rational Referenda, nominating and dismissing the Prime Minister (Executive), voting in referenda on behalf of citizens who delegate their vote, and deciding budgetary matters.
 Congress is forked from Substrate Council.

 ### Executive
 The Executive, consisting of one Prime Minister and four other Ministers, enacts regulations within the framework of the law and governs the country in day-to-day matters.
+The system handles the transition of power algorithmically.
+All officials have set terms of office, usually 20 Election Terms (5 years), to be prolonged once.

 ### E-Governance
 The executive manages citizen-facing e-government services, with all communication between citizens and the government occurring through online tools.
 The system includes wallet interfaces, validator interfaces, political interfaces for elections and legislative drafting, interfaces for government registers and other services, internal government front ends for officials, and the treasury interface.

-### E-Identity
-Liberland presents a decentralized identity solution, a fork of the Identity pallet using NFTs of the Uniques pallet.
-Identification is accomplished by registrars with KnownGood status for issuing particular forms of identity.
-All identity-related data on-chain is stored in an encrypted format.

 ### Senate & Treasury
 The Treasury is a fork of Polkadot's Treasury, and the Senate is a body based on the Council/Collective pallet, responsible for holding the Treasury keys and vetoing Laws and Regulations.